George I. Seney: Bernardsville, New Jersey

-In 1871, Seney acquired the Hampton House boarding house in Bernardsville, New Jersey from Francis Oliver, feeling the home and area could be developed and attract even more visitors to the area.
+In 1871, Seney acquired the Hampton House boarding house in Bernardsville, New Jersey, from Francis Oliver, feeling the home and area could be developed and attract even more visitors to the area.
 He renamed it Highland House and began to expand the house the property that ultimately became a luxurious destination hotel.
 The Highland House would later become the prestigious Somerset Inn.
-Over time, the Inn grounds would cover over 850 acres and could accommodate up to 500 guests.
-The main part of the Inn was five stories tall and had grand views.
+Over time, the inn grounds would cover over 850 acres and could accommodate up to 500 guests.
+The main part of the inn was five stories tall and had grand views.
 It was noted also that there were "no marshy swamps, so there weren't mosquitos."
-Warmed by steam, equipped with elevators, and was lighted by gas.
-On May 6, 1908, just a few weeks before the season opening, a fire broke out and the Inn burned down, leaving the 20 chimneys and little else.
+It was warmed by steam, equipped with elevators, and was lighted by gas.
+On May 6, 1908, just a few weeks before the season opening, a fire broke out and the inn burned down, leaving the 20 chimneys and little else.
 After the fire, the land was eventually subdivided and sold off.

 Seney was also instrumental in the creation of the Somerset Hills County Club, the relocated Essex Hunt Club, and the Somerset Hills Bridal Path Association.
 George was a founding member of St. Bernard's Church.
 In 1880, Seney gave a donation of land and a frame church to the Methodist Church, a gift valued at $10,000, located a short distance east of the intersection of Church and Wesley streets.
 The church was dedicated on June 27, 1880.